Installing VMware ESXi¶

 Resolve a known address.

-In order to install the NVDIA VIB in a later step, you will need to enable the ESXi Shell.
+To install the NVIDIA VIB in a later step, you will need to enable the ESXi shell.
 This can be accomplished by selecting Enable ESXi Shell.

-The window on the right displays the status: Enable ESXi Shell Disabled.
+The window on the right displays the status: ESXi Shell is Disabled.
+Press [ENTER] to toggle Enable ESXi Shell on.